jinghuazhao/EWAS-fusion/README.md

 Mancuso N, et al. (2017).
 Integrating gene expression with summary association statistics to identify susceptibility genes for 30 complex traits.
 American Journal of Human Genetics, 2017, 100, 473-487, http://www.cell.com/ajhg/fulltext/S0002-9297(17)30032-0.
 See also http://biorxiv.org/content/early/2016/09/01/072967 or http://dx.doi.org/10.1101/072967.

+## Acknowledgement

+We wish to thank colleagues and collaborators to make this work possible.